 If you have more than one cat in your home, litter box cleaning may need to be done in the morning and in the evening.

-If your cat is still urinating in the house, and you have removed all traces of the stains on the floor and you've been cleaning the cat box regularly, the problem could be caused by an illness and your feline friend is not feeling well.
+If your cat has urinated around the house and they are still doing so and you have removed all traces of the previous accidents and you’ve been cleaning the cat box regularly, the problem could be caused by an illness and your feline friend is not feeling well.
 A trip to the vet for a medical check up may help the problem.

 Now Just Love Your Pet

 Whichever type of flooring you have, the trick is to act quickly and do a thorough cleaning.
-Don’t let pet urine sit on any type of floor, even if it took a while to discover the problem.
+Accidents happen, it’s a part of life.
+Don’t stop loving you pet.